AlxHnr/nano-backup/README.md

 nb old/ gc
 ```

+### Why another backup tool?

+There are many _good_ backup tools, implementing many _different_ backup
+strategies.
+Nano-backup does not try to replace them and focuses only on
+local backups.
+It stores full snapshots of files and may not be suited for
+backing up large VM images.

+Nano-backup shines in tracking stuff like system config files and binpkg
+cache directories, without polluting the repository/history with stuff you
+never want to restore again.
+It allows you to wipe files completely from
+the repository by simply removing their entries from the config file.
+Nano-backup will then discard everything associated with those files.
+This
+keeps the repository as lean as possible.

+### Why don't use Git for backups?

+Git can't backup empty directories, doesn't handle binary files well and
+always keeps a history of everything.
+Sometimes it is desired to backup
+only the latest version of a file/directory, or even discard them like a
+mirror-style sync would do.
+Git usually requires more commands to do a
+backup and provides only a very dull change summary in its staging area.
+E.g. lack of explicit changes in file permissions, owner, etc.

 ### Why does it rely on timestamps and file sizes to check for changes?

 If a files size and timestamp has not changed, it is assumed that its